 Lahore is considered the cultural capital of Pakistan.
 I didn’t go to Lahore on my trip, as it was 45+ degrees the entire time.
 I’m planning to visit on a future trip when the temperatures aren’t so hot.

 As I haven’t been, I can’t give very detailed advice on what to do in Lahore.
-Instead, I’ll point you in the direction of Alex’s great list of unique things to do in Lahore.
+Instead, I’ll point you towards this great list of the best places to visit in Lahore.